-Minnesota’s Bioeconomy Production Incentive: In 2015, the Minnesota legislature created a new incentive program to attract commercial-scale production of advanced biofuels, renewable chemicals, and biomass thermal energy.
-The program is administered by the Minnesota Department of Agriculture.
-Eligible facilities must be in Minnesota and must source raw materials from Minnesota agricultural or forestry sources or from solid waste.
-Eligible facilities must have begun operation after July 1, 2015.
+Minnesota’s Bioincentive Program: In 2015, the Minnesota legislature created a new incentive program to attract commercial-scale production of advanced biofuels, renewable chemicals, and biomass thermal energy.
+The incentive is administered by the Minnesota Department of Agriculture through its Agricultural Growth, Research, and Innovation Program.
+Eligible facilities must be in Minnesota and must source at least 80 percent of their raw materials from the organic portion of solid waste, agricultural, or forestry sources in Minnesota.
+Additionally, eligible facilities must begin producing biofuels, renewable chemicals, or biomass thermal energy before June 30, 2025.
 This includes new facilities as well as existing facilities with significant retrofits to allow new production.

 Please visit the Minnesota Department of Agriculture’s website for specific program information or to begin an application.

 Advanced Biofuels: One benefit of the bioincentive program is that it has supported commercial deployment of corn kernel cellulosic ethanol.
 It helps existing ethanol plants retrofit to produce cellulosic ethanol.
 A corn kernel is made up of starch, protein, biomass, oil, and other components.
 A traditional corn ethanol plant produces ethanol from the starch component, and the remainder becomes high-protein animal feed (known as distiller’s grains).
 New technology deploys advanced enzymes to produce sugar, and subsequently ethanol, from the biomass component of the corn kernel.
 This results in increased ethanol production without the need for additional grain inputs and still produces high-protein animal feed.
 This cellulosic ethanol receives a lower carbon intensity score than traditional starch ethanol and can receive additional value in states with clean fuels policies.
 At this point, five ethanol plants in Minnesota have deployed this technology.